-When it comes to comercial two-phase Immersion Cooling one of the of few names in the market is Allied Control.
+When it comes to commercial two-phase Immersion Cooling one of the few names in the market is Allied Control.
 Their description of two-phase Immersion Cooling is:

 It is this simplicity that eliminates conventional cooling hardware and results in better cooling efficiency.
 Compared to traditional air, water or oil cooling, this passive process results in the use of much less energy.”

-The clear advantages are that there’s no need for coolant pumps (of course the water pumps / cooling towers are still required) and that hardware can be easily re-used as the coolant is quickly evaporated in ambient atmosphere.
+The clear advantages are that there’s no need for coolant pumps (of course the water pumps / cooling towers are still required) and that hardware can be easily reused as the coolant is quickly evaporated in the ambient atmosphere.

-The main disadvantages are the elevated price of the two-phase coolant (which makes this solution financially non-viable for the standard Data Center) and the high-volatility of the coolant in gas form.
-Although Allied Control claim that their coolant is "environmentally friendly", the 3M Novec solution that they use is a mineral-based oil (so, petroleum-based) and 3M only gives us a hint by stating on their product page "low global warming potentials".
+The main disadvantages are the elevated price of the two-phase coolant (which makes this solution financially non-viable for the standard datacenter), the high-volatility of the coolant in gas form and its “low global warming potentials”, as stated in the 3M product page (on the contrary of our environmentally friendly SmartCoolant, the 3M Novec solution used by Allied Control is a mineral-based oil, i.e. petroleum-based).

 Contact us to reduce your costs now.